"What on earth is a VA?" is a question I get a lot. Good ol' Wikipedia sums it up nicely:

 Once again this varies depending on the VA.
-I currently have a pre-schooler at home with me so my working hours are limited to nap times and evenings.
+I currently have a 7 and 3 year old, so currently my working hours are set around when they are at school and kindy.
 In order to maintain a great work/life balance I have a limited number of clients I support at any given time.
 It totally blows my mind to think that I have a waiting list of future clients happy to sit tight until either a space opens up or until I increase my hours.

-Although many Virtual Assistants offer various support and/or retainer packages, I choose to stick to a more flexible standard hourly rate.
-My clients are not locked into utilising my services for a set number of hours per week or month.
-We play it by ear.
-We go with the flow.
+Although many Virtual Assistants offer various support and/or retainer packages, I choose to offer both packages AND a more flexible standard hourly rate.
+This way clients are not locked into utilising my services for a set number of hours per week or month.
+We can play it by ear.
+We can go with the flow.
 If you've got a project coming up requiring additional support then I simply adjust my availability to suit.
 Communication is key.
 We make it work!

 Who hires you?

 Small businesses and consultants generally start looking to hire a Virtual Assistant when they realise they're feeling bogged down by all the admin.
 They often come to me frustrated or overwhelmed - or both.
 They have reached a turning point in their business where they can no longer do it all by themselves and they know it's time to outsource.

 Not all Virtual Assistants are created equal.
 Do your homework.
 Find out their background and experience.
 Do they have experience in what you need?
 Ask for references.
 Request a trial run to see if they are going to be a good fit for you personally and your business.

 I've had a couple of clients come to me who haven't had much success with other VAs they've used both within NZ and overseas.
 It's crucial that you choose a Virtual Assistant that you get on with, who you know you can rely on, who understands your business ... and who speaks your language.

 Ahhhhh, the awkward money conversation!
 It's important to note that what's affordable for one person may seem REALLY expensive to another.